Looking for the best kayaking in France experience?

 Located in the Occitan region, Gorges de l’Herault offers plenty of leisure activities including kayaking.
 You will love the rocky landscape here which is the natural habitat for animal and plant species.

 This river is located in the Occitanie region in the southeast of France.
-The Grad is one of the wildest rivers in southern France.
+The Grad (also known as Pont Du Gard) is one of the wildest France kayaking rivers in southern France.

-You can book with Canoe Collias if you decide to kayak here.
+You can book with Canoe Collias if you decide to experience kayaking Pont du Gard.
 They have great offers to suit your preference.

-Kayaking at French Alps is not for beginners as they are technically challenging and are primed for experts only.
+The French alps kayaking is not for beginners as they are technically challenging and are primed for experts only.
 There are a few rivers that are decently close to each other and can be combined into a single trip.

 You can also paddle each river on different days.
 The best kayaking rivers in the French Alps are The Bonne, The Guil, the Durance, the Guisane, the Gyr, the Souloise, and lastly, the Ubaye.